Frequently asked questions (FAQs) about VORANIGO®

 IDH1 or IDH2, isocitrate dehydrogenase-1 or isocitrate dehydrogenase-2.

-Does disease progression or stability affect when I can start treatment with VORANIGO for my patients?
+Does disease progression or stability affect when I can start treatment with VORANIGO for my patients?2

-There is no prespecified consideration relative to disease progression or stability for treatment with VORANIGO.1 VORANIGO is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation following surgery including biopsy, sub-total resection, or gross total resection.
+There is no prespecified consideration relative to disease progression or stability for treatment with VORANIGO.
+VORANIGO is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation, as detected by an FDA-approved test, following surgery including biopsy, sub-total resection, or gross total resection.

 Read more about patients who may be appropriate for treatment with VORANIGO